Summer in Leones valley

 Large influence of soil moisture on long-term terrestrial carbon uptake.pdf

-2. Massive wetland’s sphagnum mining in the region (legal and illegal) undermines its carbon storage potential.
+2. Massive wetland’s sphagnum mining in the region (legal and illegal) has undermined its carbon storage potential.

-3. Soil and moisture have a great influence on climate: the soil of the valley, and of the area, is seriously degraded.
+3. Soil and moisture have a great influence on climate: the soil of the Leones valley, and of its region, is seriously degraded.

 Majority of offset projects that have sold the most carbon credits are junk.

-9. El Niño effects are generally quite prominent in the region, El Niño events will intensify under global warming.pdf.
+1. El Niño effects are generally quite prominent in the region, El Niño events will intensify under global warming.pdf

-According to the IPCC report March 2023, the World risks descending into a climate ‘doom loop’ :
+According to the IPCC report, the world is descending into a climate ‘doom loop’ :

 - Global temperatures set to reach new records in next five years;